cgeguizabal/Social-proof-section/README.md

 - Three horizontally aligned review cards with star ratings.
 - Three customer testimonials displayed in cards with names, pictures, and review text.

-The design is fully responsive and adapts to smaller screens using a mobile-first approach.

 ## Features